-Art Almanac is the essential guide to Australia’s art galleries – a monthly magazine listing the exhibition schedules of over 550 art galleries throughout Australia, packaged in an easy-to-use format, supported by gallery maps, an artist index, and profiles of current art exhibitions.
-South Australia art galleries and their May 2013 exhibition schedules are listed below, for listings of art galleries in other Australian states please use the links above.
+Art Almanac is the essential guide to Australia’s art galleries – a monthly magazine listing the exhibition schedules of over 550 art galleries throughout Australia, packaged in an easy-to-use format, supported by a gallery and artist index, and profiles of current art exhibitions.
+South Australia art galleries and their March 2017 exhibition schedules are listed below, for listings of art galleries in other Australian states please use the links above.

 Adelaide Central Gallery

 7 Mulberry Road, Glenside 5065.

 Mon, Thurs-Fri 9.00 to 5.00, Tues-Wed 9.00 to 7.00, Sat 1.00 to 4.00.

 To March 18 TRACK showcases a range of performance-based art practices through video and photography – Jacobus Capone (WA), Sasha Grbich (SA), Tanya Lee (WA), Jenna Pippett (SA), and Kate Power (SA).
 Curated by Sasha Grbich and Andrew Purvis.

 March 27 to April 28 Bricolage by Matt Arbuckle and Peter Atkins.

 Hyung S. Kim, Kim Julja, Dodu Jeju, 2013.
 Courtesy the artist

 Art Gallery of South Australia

 Guided tours daily at 11.00 and 2.00.